Get,

 Side Effects of Black Coffee

-Everything beyond a limit is toxic, so is coffee!
-Here are some effects of black coffee overdose –
+Everything beyond a limit can be unhealthy, and so is coffee!
+Here are some effects of black coffee overdose:

-• Too much black coffee may lead to anxiety or stress.
+• Too much black coffee may lead to anxiety or nervousness.

-• Excess coffee before bed may mess your sleep routine.
+• Excess coffee before bed may disturb your sleep routine, possibly keeping you awake for longer.

-• Caffeine present in coffee may lead to hyperacidity.
+• Its caffeine content may lead to hyperacidity.

-• Too much coffee makes it difficult for your body to absorb minerals from your daily diet.
+• Too much coffee can make it difficult for your body to absorb minerals from your daily diet11

 Intake Recommendations

-It is recommended that you consume no more than 400mg of caffeine in a day.
+It is recommended that you consume not more than 400mg of caffeine in a day.
 An ideal amount of coffee would be 1-2 cups in a day.
 Do not exceed coffee intake for more than 4 cups in a day.
-To ensure that coffee does not alter or interfere with your sleep, avoid consuming coffee at least 6 hours before your bedtime.
+To ensure that coffee does not alter or interfere with your sleep, avoid consuming coffee at least 6 hours before your bedtime12

 Be careful with your coffee intake!
 While low to moderate doses of caffeine (50-300 mg) can offer benefits like increased alertness and energy, higher doses can have detrimental effects on your well-being.
 These may include feelings of anxiety, restlessness, difficulty sleeping, and a rapid heartbeat.
 Please be cautious and mindful of your caffeine intake to prevent these negative consequences and prioritize your overall health.